 Enter the Monte Carlo simulation.
 Born out of the Manhattan Project, the Monte Carlo simulation uses randomly-calculated values to run thousands of scenarios and calculate the most likely outcomes.
 Studies have shown how the use of a Monte Carlo simulation tool can measurably improve forecasts in everything from NASA unmanned space probe mission risk to the financial performance of oil exploration firms.

 Simply put, the the Monte Carlo simulation is one of the best quantitative analysis tools we have available - and adopting it to make better decisions is one of the best decisions one can make.

 CBT Modules: Each participant will receive an email from WordPress with the information to complete the self-paced online training.

-Optional Live Workshop: Separate emails will be sent 1 day prior to the session you choose containing the Webex invite will be sent to your calendar.
+Optional Live Workshop: Once in the CBT module, you'll choose a Live Workshop session and a calendar appointment containing the Webex invite will be sent to your calendar.
 Just click on the link to join the Teams meeting on the scheduled day.

 Contact us for more information!

 |Creating Simulations in Excel: Intermediate||